uyuni-project/uyuni/.github/ISSUE_TEMPLATE/mgmt-leaving.md

   - [ ] Remove from https://build.suse.de/groups/salt-maintainers (if applicable)
   - [ ] Remove from https://build.suse.de/groups/scap-security-guide-maintainers (if applicable)
   - [ ] Remove from https://build.suse.de/groups/suse-manager-maintainers (if applicable)
+  - [ ] Remove from https://build.suse.de/groups/suse-manager-developers (if applicable)
   - [ ] Remove from https://build.suse.de/groups/susemanager-releng (if applicable)
   - [ ] Remove from https://build.suse.de/groups/qam-manager (if applicable)
   - [ ] Remove from https://build.opensuse.org/groups/uyuni-maintainers (if applicable)